ZhifanZhou1/ZhifanZhou1.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist in [Joint Quantum Institute](https://jqi.umd.edu/) at [University of Maryland at College Park](https://www.umd.edu/).
-I am currently on the 2022-2023 academic job market, looking for faculty openings in Atomic, Molecular and Optical Physics(AMO)/Quantum Information Science/Nonlinear Optics(Physics/EE/ECE).
+I am currently on the 2022-2023 academic job market, looking for faculty openings in Atomic, Molecular and Optical Physics/Quantum Information Science/Nonlinear Optics (Physics/EE/ECE).
 Please feel free to contact me if you are interested.

 # Research
-Quantum control and coherence in AMO physics enable a series of studies of non-traditional areas.
+Quantum control and coherence in Atomic, Molecular and Optical Physics(AMO) enable a series of studies of non-traditional areas.
 Examples include the study of gravitational physics using a matter-wave interferometer, entanglement-induced topological phenomena, and the realization of dissipative Kerr solitons in warm atomic vapor.

 ## Matter-wave interferometer on an atom chip, a platform for quantum optics and gravity studies
 <img src="/images/FGBS.png" title="mapf demo" style="float:right;width:300pt;padding-left:10px;" />